Wazubaba/Where-did-all-the-repo-s-go-/README.md

 # Where-did-all-the-repo-s-go-
-I left github for bitbucket.
-Tired of the drama with this virulent community code of conduct nonsense on a platform that should be dedicated to development
+<s>I left github for bitbucket.
+Tired of the drama with this virulent community code of conduct nonsense on a platform that should be dedicated to development</s>

+I'm probably going to leave bitbucket too.
+Apparently the cancer has spread there too.
+Going to just host my crappy code on my own network.
+At least I don't have to worry about myself selling out :/